Knobber0/ps4-linux-tutorial/docs/issues.md

 # Other issues
 ::: details The scene is a complete mess
-Previously I used this as a rant to pour all of my stress into figuring how the fuck this shit is supposed to work, but the more I got into it and the more I understood.

 In a nutshell, the scene is a mess and a lot of stuff may be shared privately or on Discord servers because:
 - It's in testing phase and therefore not public yet
 - It's not open sourced because there's a lot of people who steal the developer's work